HoracioChavez/circus/README.md

 # The Circus.

-An experimental and simple animation with CSS3.
+An experimental and simple animation with CSS3 (a.k.a. my baby's invitation b-day party).

-Goals:
+Anmiation Goals:

 + [ ] Clouds.
 + [ ] Sunrise.